wshito/js-project-template/README.md

 depend on any SPA frameworks.
 Only lodash and jquery are imported into the main script `index.js`.

+The project template also provides some example files:

+- `util.js` as a module to be imported from `index.js`
+- `style.css` as a css file to be bundled.
+This css imports `normalize.css` and `skeleton.css` initially.

 The project uses Webpack4 to build and Jasmine for browser based testing.
 Since this project template is for SPA in mind that manipulates DOM, we chose browser based testing.